-Live It Active is owned and operated by Morgan Craig-Broadwith, a health and wellness specialist with a genuine passion for helping people find balance, peace and ensuring they have a little fun along the way.
+Live It Active is owned and operated by Morgan Craig-Broadwith, a health and wellness specialist with a genuine passion for helping people find balance and peace while ensuring they have a little fun along the way.

 Morgan started Live It Active back in 2011, supporting organizations in southern Ontario to manage stress and find fun in physical activity.
 Realizing she needed a full-time income (as a start-up usually requires a wee bit of time), Morgan and her now hubby, traveled a few thousand kilometers or so and landed in Calgary, Alberta.

 Since arriving in Alberta, Morgan has worked in the non-profit and private sectors, specifically in oil and gas.
 In her various roles, Morgan has connected with thousands of Albertans to talk about the importance of mental and physical health.
 She has spearheaded workplace mental health programs, education sessions and seminars, and developed the FIVEinFIVE campaign: a mental health and resiliency initiative to support the five in five of us who have the capacity to build mental health (not simply the 1 in 5 who will develop a mental illness).